 Estate Administration can face a number of complications such as:

-Missing essential documents such as death certificate, land titles, property titles, bank statements, bank savings books, etc
+missing essential documents such as death certificate, land titles, property titles, bank statements and bank savings accounts books;

-Infighting or lack of co-operation among the deceased’s Beneficiaries, such as non-attendance at meetings and court hearings
+infighting or lack of co-operation among the deceased’s Beneficiaries, such as non-attendance at meetings and court hearings; and

-The death of any Beneficiary, Executor or Guardian will complicate estate administration.
+the death of any Beneficiary, Executor or Guardian will further complicate estate administration.

-Can an individual be appointed as the Administrator of an Intestate Estate?
+2. Can an individual be appointed as an Administrator of an Intestate Estate?

 To apply for the Letter of Administration: